Dance and health: Avoiding injury

 Keeping dancers free of injury is a crucial aspect and will help a lifetime of healthy physical activity and can prevent injuries in the future.
 By being taught a few simple techniques by parents, teachers, and medical professionals can avert injuries from occurring.
 Following are a few advice's on preventing injuries.
-Wearing properly fitting clothing and shoes, drink plenty of fluids to stay hydrated, don't dance through pain, rest and then start back up again and listen to your teachers for correct technique.
+Wearing properly fitting clothing and shoes, drink plenty of fluids to stay hydrated, do not dance through pain, rest and then start back up again and listen to your teachers for correct technique.
 For social dance the use of a sprung floor is highly recommended.
 Because a dance injury can ruin a career professional dancers are increasingly refusing to dance on anything else.
 In ballet, good pliés (bending the knees) on landing helps protect against knee injuries and shin splints.
 Many types of dance, especially folk dances, have hops in the steps where the impact of landing can be reduced by slightly bending the knee.
 Warming up and cooling down exercises are recommended before and after exercises to avoid strain, muscle pains, and possible injury.
 Conditioning is a good way to prevent dance injuries.

 Treatment of injuries

-RICE (Rest, Ice, Compression, Elevation) is generally regarded as a good first aid therapy for most dance injuries before the ambulance comes, or even for what may be thought of as minor injuries.
+RICE (Rest, Ice, Compression, Elevation) is generally regarded as a good first aid therapy for most dance injuries before an ambulance arrives, or even for what may be thought of as minor injuries.
 Pain and inflammation can be reduced using a non-steroidal anti-inflammatory drug (NSAID) in a gel applied to the affected area (not on broken skin).
 Note, however, that masking pain to continue dancing is dangerous as it can easily make an injury worse.